Our Team Commitment to Diversity and Inclusion

 Business Manager

 I have worked in the NFP sector for many years, most recently being the last five years in a Residential College in Brisbane, where my role was not only finance but also operations, overseeing the property, maintenance, and associated staff in those departments.
 Prior to that I held various financial roles in industries including, Disability Service Provider, Civil Engineering, Corporate Catering, Accounting.
-Having only recently joined the team at QAMH I am enjoying the challenge and learning more about the industry.
+Taking on the role of Business Manager at QAMH in June 2022 felt like a natural fit for me.
 I have also owned a coffee shop, I thought it was a great idea at the time, still love my coffee though.
 Away from work I enjoy hiking, and spending time with family and my dogs.

 Claire Stewart